Why “What Happened” is Your Superpower

 There is hardly a person who wants to share their darkest hours with strangers although telling your story will set you free.
 Eventually you will no longer need to hide behind your shame and your guilt will slowly start to dissipate because the cat will be out of the bag and no one can have power over your truth unless you let them.

 The fundamental principle of recovery is to be of service in any way you can.
 The rule of thumb is to give back what was so freely given to you which if you think about it was a lot people doing a lot of generous service acts for you.
 Not only will you emerge from a zero to a hero, but you feel better helping others who need your assistance and need to hear your story.

 Unfortunately, there is no recovery cape that help you to save those who do not want to save themselves.
 Your story becomes your superpower because it is unique to you and gives hope to someone who may be futile with recovery measures.
 The story of what happened to you is what experience, strength, and hope is made of and you must pass that on as much and as possible as you can.

-Stonewater Adolescent Recovery Center is a comprehensive dual-diagnosis treatment facility that offers an array of services that range from fully supervised withdrawal management to outpatient services in hopes of gaining long-term sobriety and wellness.
+Stonewater Adolescent Recovery Center is a comprehensive dual-diagnosis treatment facility that offers an array of services that range from fully supervised withdrawal management to residential treatment in hopes of gaining long-term sobriety and wellness.
 Adolescents learn about triggers and healthy replacements to regain a positive physical response to activities they can learn to enjoy again.